A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 The United Arab Emirates is the world's first country ever to appoint a minister for artificial intelligence.
 HR in the UAE leave no stone unturned to adopt new technologies in a systematic way, similar to what the country's leaders have done.

 Companies in the Emirates have been greatly investing in HR capability, technology and automation.
+Here are the top HR trends in UAE.

-Top 5 HR trends in United Arab Emirates
+Top 5 HR trends in UAE:

 1. Taking bold steps in an age of uncertainty: Accelerating the future of work and workplace